MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-getprofiletable.md

 The **IProfAdmin::GetProfileTable** method provides access to the profile table, which contains one row for every available profile.
 There are only two columns in each row: the profile's display name, and a flag that indicates whether the profile is the default.

 Profiles that have been deleted, or that are in use but have been marked for deletion, are not included in the profile table.
-If the MAPI_APP_PROFILE flag is set, "app" profiles are included in the profile table; Otherwise, "app" profiles are not included.
 The profile table is static; subsequent additions and deletions of profiles are not reflected in the table.

 If no profiles exist, **GetProfileTable** returns a table with zero rows.